WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 Consumer level CPUs up to 2000s only had one core, but Intel and AMD both hit a brick wall with incremental clock speeds improvements.
 The heat and power comsumption scales non linearly with the CPU speed.
 That brings us to the current trend and instead of a single core, CPUs now have two, three, four, eight or sixteen cores on a single CPU.

-Each core is actually a full featured CPU, but the due to marketing purposes, the term core is now applied and the term CPU is the name for the full piece of Integrated Circuits that contains several cores.
+Each core is actually a full featured CPU, but due to marketing purposes, the term core is now applied and the term CPU is the name for the full piece of Integrated Circuits that contains several cores.

 ### Hyperthreading